offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Later on non-conforming distance matrices are discussed called non-additive distance matrices.
 I don't know if non-additive distance matrices are required to have this specific property, but they should have all others.
 ````

+Examples of metrics that may be used as distance, referred to as distance metrics, include...

+ * hamming distance between DNA / protein sequences.
+ * global alignment score between DNA / protein sequences.
+ * two-break count (reversal distance).
+ * number of similar physical or behavioural attributes.
+ * etc..

 Distances for a set of entities are typically represented as a 2D matrix that contains all possible pairings, called a distance matrix.
 The distance matrix for the example Cat/Lion/Bear phylogenetic tree is ...

 |      | Cat | Lion | Bear |